aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/annotations/extracthighlightedtext/_index.md

 ---
-title: Extract Highlighted Text
+title: Extract Highlighted Text In PDF File
-linktitle: Extract Highlighted Text
+linktitle: Extract Highlighted Text In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to extract highlighted text using Aspose.PDF for .NET with this step-by-step guide.
+description: Learn how to extract highlighted text in PDF file using Aspose.PDF for .NET with this step-by-step guide.
 type: docs
 weight: 60
 url: /net/annotations/extracthighlightedtext/
 ---
-To extract highlighted text from a PDF document, you can use the Aspose.PDF for .NET API.
+To extract highlighted text in PDF file, you can use the Aspose.PDF for .NET API.
 This API provides a simple way to retrieve all the text that has been highlighted in a document.

 ## Step 1: Load the PDF document

-The first step in extracting highlighted text from a PDF document is to load the document using the Aspose.PDF for .NET API.
+The first step in extracting highlighted text in PDF file is to load the document using the Aspose.PDF for .NET API.
 You can do this by creating a new instance of the `Document` class and passing the path to the PDF document as a parameter.

 ```csharp
 // The path to the documents directory.